 A look inside one of the biggest and most demanding projects that we have undertaken!

-Our recent Dorking project was a real joy to work on, and demonstrated the magic that happens when you put together the right team, regular communication and flexibility between the client, garden designer and landscaper.
+Our recent Dorking, Surrey landscaping project was a real joy to work on.
+It demonstrates the magic that happens when you put together the right team with regular communication and flexibility between the client, garden designer and landscaper.
 Together we were able to transform a difficult sloping garden into an enticing, beautiful space that is full of surprises!

 Facts & Figures

 Who lives here?
 A professional couple whose grown-up children have left home, their dog and tortoises

 Why we loved this project: We loved the challenge of this project because of the complexity brought by various different levels, and we really enjoyed working with garden designer Barbara Brooks to bring her ideas to life!